|About DukeEngage||Immersion Programs||Student Development||Get Involved||Blogs & Videos||Giving|

 DukeEngage empowers students to address critical human needs through immersive service, in the process transforming students, advancing the University’s educational mission, and providing meaningful assistance to communities in the U.S. and abroad.
 Funded by grants—$15 million each—from The Duke Endowment and The Bill & Melinda Gates Foundation, DukeEngage enables partner organizations to work with students, faculty, and staff to create projects that serve community needs while providing full funding to students for these endeavors.
-During the summer of 2012, nearly 450 Duke undergraduates participated in either independent projects or group programs, with nearly a quarter serving within the United States.
+During the summer of 2013, 425 Duke undergraduates participated in either independent projects or group programs, with nearly a quarter serving within the United States.

 What is civic engagement?

 Civic engagement is action undertaken at the request of a community partner that is designed to identify and address issues of public concern.
 This definition may incorporate everything from traditional service work to non-partisan political participation and includes both direct service---or “hands-on” work—and “capacity building” activities.

 What types of opportunities are available through DukeEngage?

 Students are eligible to participate in a wide variety of domestic and international group programs.
 Duke faculty, staff, or volunteer-sending organizations develop all DukeEngage programs.
 Alternatively, one may choose to collaborate with a community partner and a Duke faculty or staff mentor to develop an independent project.

 What costs are covered by DukeEngage?